alex-gamero/100-days-of-code/r1-log.md

 ### R1D15
 Today I went to the AI Tinkerers Hackathon - Ottawa.
 A great opportunity to meet amazing people specialized in AI and in this technology industry.

+### R1D16
+I'M ON A ROLL, I CAN'T STOP NOW

+### R1D17
+Website finished, I feel as free as a feather, I can sleep in peace.